 Most HR professionals probably have wished for a sneak peek into the minds of their employees at some point.
 If they just knew what employees were thinking, they could more easily design ways to recruit great candidates, develop the talent they have, and engage the entire workforce so employees are more likely to stay.
 Better yet, they would know precisely where to invest time and resources for the greatest return on their talent-management dollars.
-Instead, they're often forced to make educated guesses that unfortunately land far from the mark.
+Instead, they're often forced to make educated guesses that, unfortunately, land far from the mark.

 Such insight could be a game-changer in today's economy.
 Businesses are competing for talent in a U.S. labor market that has experienced an unprecedented seven years of growth and has brought the country to near full employment.
-According to Strategic Drift: How HR Plans for Change, a study conducted by The Economist Intelligence Unit (EIU) and supported by the ADP® Research Institute (ADP RI), three-quarters of senior executives now consider strategic workforce planning to be a critical issue for their companies.
+According to Strategic Drift: How HR Plans for Change, a study conducted by The Economist Intelligence Unit (EIU) and supported by the ADP Research Institute[®] (ADP RI), three-quarters of senior executives now consider strategic workforce planning to be a critical issue for their companies.
 These executives expect the market for skilled talent will become tighter and top talent will become increasingly expensive.
 Rising staff turnover and jobhopping will be an ongoing, costly headache.

-The competition for talent - and need for solid information - is of even greater concern to midsized businesses (defined as those with 50 to 999 employees), which have more limited resources to bring to bear.
+The competition for talent - and need for solid information - is of even greater concern to midsized businesses (defined as those with 50 to 999 employees), which have more limited resources.
 Midsized businesses are a key driver of the U.S. economy, representing just 1% of all businesses, yet providing more than a quarter of all U.S. jobs.
-The Midsized Talent study, conducted by the ADP RI, provides just the kind of insight midsized businesses can use to gain an advantage in today's labor market.
+This new report by ADP RI, Fixing the Talent Manegement Disconnect: Employer Perception Versus Employee Reality, provides just the kind of insight midsized businesses can use to gain an advantage in today's labor market.
 It compares how employers perceive talent-management issues - and how employees see those same issues.
 The differences are stark.
 Employers don't even know how many employees are interested in leaving their companies.
 Nearly half of employees are "open" if the right opportunity were to pop up - even if they're not actively looking for jobs.
 Clearly, when half the workforce is at risk of leaving (twice the number employers think are at risk), it is an issue worthy of attention.

-If businesses don't know what attracts employees and persuades them to stay, they have little hope of being successful doing it.
+If businesses don't know what attracts employees and persuades them to stay, they have little hope of being successful.
 They're missing opportunities to make significant improvements that often require only shifts in attitude and emphasis.
-This study reveals key findings in the areas of recruitment, development and engagement to help employers attract and keep the best of the best.
+This study reveals key findings in the areas of recruitment, development, and engagement to help employers attract and keep the best of the best.

-The 2016 Midsized Business Owner study, conducted by ADP RI, found that 70% of midsized business owners believe that employee engagement is quite important to the success of their organization.
+Over 70% of midsized business owners believe that employee engagement is quite important to the success of their organization.1